jdhenke/logic-model/README.md

 **Loops** would be a kind of function.
 I'd like to think more about the desired result from loops.

+**User defined functions** could encapsulate a DAG of Assertions to essentially capture its input and output.
+Visually, consider circling some part of a DAG.
+The edges "entering" the graph would be inputs.
+The edges "leaving" the graph would be outputs.

 ## Cool Questions
 1. How would a recursive argument like induction be modeled in this paradigm?
 2. How would a self fulfilling argument be modeled?